 If I were Aretha Franklin, I’d break out into R-E-S-P-E-C-T right now.
 As a teacher, I know how hard my colleagues work to better their students’ lives, to better our nation’s future.
 If you do not demand respect in your classroom, you will not get it.

-On this Thanksgiving Holiday, I am thankful for the adults in my life who made me grow into the woman I am today.
+I am thankful for the adults in my life who made me grow into the woman I am today.
 Trust me, it wasn’t easy for any of them.
 So thank you, Mom and Dad.
 But also, thank you Mrs. Tanner (1st grade); Mrs. Lawrence (2nd grade); Mrs. Hyman (3rd grade); Mrs. Crews (4th grade Math); Mr. Crook (7th grade Social Studies); Mr. Kennemer (9th grade Biology); Mrs. Nickel (11th grade English); Mr. Wilbanks (12th grade Government) and Mrs. Simmons (12th grade English).

 When I say their names, they live and thrive again.
 They were important then, and they still are.